haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 ## Why not use containers image?

 Firstly I encourage the team to use Docker and docker-compose to code and debug projects but our team has both engineer and scientist members.
 The science team find it hard to debug in docker and took a lot of time for new members to learn and make use of docker's image.
-I wanted to mimic a real production machine that the member has root access to – wanted folks to be able to set sysctls, install new packages, make iptables rules, configure networking with ip, run perf, basically literally anything with strong isolation.
+Furthermore I wanted to mimic a real production machine that the member has root access to – wanted folks to be able to set sysctls, install new packages, make iptables rules, configure networking with ip, run perf, basically literally anything with strong isolation.

 ## Why not use virtual machine?